Pension scam: ACE raids Hyderabad DAO, seizes record

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Sources of Accountant General (AG) Sindh office has informed this reporter that after the publication of the story in The News, private person Zahid has been restricted to come in the DAO, Hyderabad by the senior officers.
+Sources of the Accountant General (AG) Sindh office has informed this reporter that after the publication of the story in The News, private person Zahid has been restricted from coming to the DAO, Hyderabad by the senior officers.